MP Estate Planning UK

 Estate planning decisions, such as choosing between a will and a trust, require careful consideration of your financial situation and family dynamics.
 We understand that this can be a complex and personal decision, and we’re here to guide you through the process.

-When deciding between a will and a trust, it’s essential to consider several factors that are unique to your situation.
+When deciding between a will and a trust — or, as is often the case, understanding why you may need both — it’s essential to consider several factors that are unique to your situation.
 We will walk you through the key considerations to help you make an informed decision.

 Consider Your Financial Situation

-• Assets: Consider the types and value of your assets, including property, savings, and investments.
+• Assets: Consider the types and value of your assets, particularly your home.
+If you own property, a lifetime trust can protect it from care fees, sideways disinheritance, and probate delays.

 understanding trust laws